Dumbledore-on-Strive/goodreads-app/README.md

 # Dumbledore on Strive!

-Enjoy the journey and you'll see the magic :sparkles:
+Enjoy the journey and you'll see the magic ✨

 ## Check it out live